xuwei1997/MRAgent/readme.md

 ```

 #### Output:
 You can find the output in the `output` folder.
 Every time it runs, a folder named `Disease_Model` is generated under the `output` folder.

 Inside this folder, you will find three data tables: `exposure_and_outcome`, which records paired exposure and outcome information, including study titles, previous MR analyses, and available GWAS data; `outcome`, which captures information on individual outcomes or exposures, including a complete list of GWAS IDs; and `run`, which records the final selected exposure and outcome pairs used for MR analysis.
+MRAgent can be run step-by-step, and you can manually adjust these three tables at any point to control the workflow.

+In the subfolders of `Disease_Model`, you can view various MR results along with their corresponding reports.
+These subfolders contain detailed outputs for each analysis, including statistical results, plots, and other relevant documentation for interpretation.

 ### "Causal Validation" mode